kit-algo/ULTRA/README.md

 * *Fast Multimodal Journey Planning for Three Criteria* Moritz Potthoff, Jonas Sauer
+  In: Proceedings of the 24th Workshop on Algorithm Engineering and Experiments (ALENEX'22), SIAM, pages 145–157, 2022 [pdf](https://epubs.siam.org/doi/epdf/10.1137/1.9781611977042.12) [arXiv](https://arxiv.org/abs/2110.12954)

+* *Efficient Algorithms for Fully Multimodal Journey Planning* Moritz Potthoff, Jonas
-  In: Proceedings of the 20th Symposium on Algorithmic Approaches for Transportation Modelling, Optimization, and Systems (ATMOS'20), OpenAccess Series in Informatics, pages 4:1–4:15, 2020
+  Accepted for publication at the 22nd Symposium on Algorithmic Approaches for Transportation Modelling, Optimization, and Systems (ATMOS'22)
-  [pdf](https://epubs.siam.org/doi/epdf/10.1137/1.9781611977042.12) [arXiv](https://arxiv.org/abs/2110.12954)

 ## Usage
 All query algorithms and preprocessing steps are available via the console application ``ULTRA``, which can be compiled using the ``Makefile`` located in the ``Runnables`` folder.
 It includes the following commands: